coder/websocket/README.md

 > read through and I don't believe there are any outstanding bugs.
 There are certainly
 > some nice to haves that I should merge in/figure out but nothing critical.
 I haven't
 > given up on adding new features and cleaning up the code further, just been busy.
+> Should anything critical arise, I will fix it.

 ## Install